syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-#### Visualization of Stencil elements
+#### Visualization of stencil elements
-Declare the style for Node, Connector, symbol and symbol group to visualize the elements in the stencil.
+Declare the style for node, connector, symbol, and symbol group to visualize the elements in the stencil.

 {% tabs %}
 {% highlight xaml %}